Libya's parliament says it is 'impossible' to hold a presidential vote - ExBulletin

 Libya’s parliament says it is ‘impossible’ to hold a presidential vote

-CAIRO (AP) A Libyan parliamentary committee said on Wednesday that it had become impossible to hold the long-awaited two-day presidential election as planned, in a major blow to international efforts to end a decade of chaos in the wealthy country. with diesel.
+CAIRO (AP) A Libyan parliamentary committee said on Wednesday that it had become impossible to hold the long-awaited two-day presidential election as planned, a major blow to international efforts to end a decade of chaos in the rich country. diesel.

-It was the first official statement that the vote would not take place on Friday, though it was widely expected amid growing challenges and calls for a delay.
-For almost a year, the election has been the backbone of international efforts to bring peace to Libya, and many have warned that either the scenario of holding the vote on time or postponing it could be a destabilizing obstacle.
+The announcement was the first official statement that the vote would not take place on Friday, though it was widely expected amid growing challenges and calls for a vote delay.

+For nearly a year, the planned election has been the backbone of international efforts to bring peace to Libya, and many have warned that either the timing of the vote or its postponement could be a destabilizing obstacle.

 In a letter to parliament speaker Aguila Saleh, lawmaker al-Hadi al-Sagheir, head of the commission tasked with overseeing the election process, said the group had found it impossible to hold the elections as scheduled on December 24th.
 He did not specify whether another date was set for the vote, or whether it was canceled at all.

-The country’s election commission disbanded election committees late Tuesday and never appointed a final list of candidates as intended.
-The responsibility for the vote passed to parliament.
-Dozens of lawmakers have called on Libyans to take to the streets in protest of the failure to hold elections as planned.
+The country’s election commission, which never named a final list of candidates as intended, disbanded election commissions late Tuesday and also handed over responsibility for voting to parliament.

-Later Wednesday, the election commission proposed a new date for the first round of the January 24th presidential election.
-He called on parliament to address the challenges that led to the failure to hold the vote as scheduled on Friday.
+The commission proposed Wednesday, January 24, as a new date for the first round of the presidential election, and urged parliament to address the challenges that led to the failure to hold a vote on Friday.

-About a hundred candidates had nominated themselves, including several high-profile individuals who had been expelled from the race, including the son of the late dictator Moammar Gaddafi, who was ousted and killed in a 2011 NATO-backed uprising.
+Many lawmakers have called on Libyans to take to the streets to protest the election delay.
+About 100 candidates had nominated themselves, including several high-profile individuals who were subsequently banned from the race, including Seif al-Islam Gaddafi, the son of the late Libyan dictator Moammar Gaddafi, who was ousted and assassinated. in a NATO-backed uprising in 2011.

-Al-Sagheir said his committee reached its conclusion after reviewing the technical, security and judicial reports.
-He urged Saleh, who suspended his duties to join the presidential race, to return to his job so he could mobilize efforts and help re-draft a roadmap to revive the political process.
+Al-Sagheir, the lawmaker, said his committee came to its conclusion after reviewing the technical, security and judicial reports.
+He urged Saleh, the speaker of parliament who suspended his duties to join the presidential race, to return to his job so he could mobilize efforts and help re-draft a roadmap to revive political process.

 Voting had faced many challenges, including disputes over election laws and occasional fighting between armed groups.
 Other obstacles include a long rift between countries east and west, and the presence of thousands of fighters and foreign troops in the North African country.